antonfirsov/docs/2017/04-Apr/week2/2017-04-11-week-in-dotnet.md

-﻿The week in .NET - .NET Framework 4.7, reference documentation, On .NET on modular ASP.NET, JustAssembly
+﻿The week in .NET - .NET Framework 4.7, reference documentation, On .NET on modular ASP.NET, Happy birthday .NET with Immo Landwerth, JustAssembly
 =============================================

 Previous posts: